moerv9/sentiment/docs/6_Trading.md

 </br>

 ## Papertrading
-The image below shows the sentiment and Bitcoin price from August 5th till August 6th.
+Figure 16 shows the sentiment and Bitcoin price from August 5th till August 6th.
 If the sentiment is above 0.2 (positive or very positive) it is marked as a buy signal in the chart (green triangle).
-Since this looked promising it was implemented to real-time papertrading in the Kucoin Sandbox [FR 40](2_Concept.md#must-have).
+Since this looked promising it was implemented to real-time papertrading in the Kucoin Sandbox [[FR 40](2_Concept.md#must-have)].

 </br>

 ![Strategy #1](./img/trading/strategy%20%231.png)
-##### *Figure 15: Charts for Bitcoin Price and Average Sentiment with corresponding signals*
+##### *Figure 16: Charts for Bitcoin Price and Average Sentiment with corresponding signals*
 </br>